 He lived to be two weeks shy of 90 years old.

 I think of him as the “BE” man, but the reason for that has nothing to do with flying insects.
-To my knowledge, they only have a long sounding vowel in common.
+To my knowledge, they only have a long-sounding vowel in common.

 His name is Warren Wiersbe, and his permanent change of address was made complete on May 2, 2019.
-The home-going of this great man of God surely brought heavenly rejoicing, though it brought sorrow to many hearts left behind.
+The home-going of this great man of God brought heavenly rejoicing, though it brought sorrow to many hearts left behind.

 By example, even though it was not his apparent intent, Pastor Wiersbe taught many of us how to carefully expound the very Words of God.
-It doesn’t take much of a study struggle at all before I start reaching for one of his commentary books.
+It doesn’t take much of a study struggle before I reach for one of his commentary books.
 The most famous collection he wrote is simply known as the “BE” Series.
 Titles of each were easy to remember because they started with those two letters and then used the one-word major theme of the Bible book they were written from, such as “BE Joyful” on Philippians, “BE Right” on Romans, and “BE Determined” on Nehemiah.

 Because I read from him so often in the first half of my spoken ministry, there’s no doubt in my mind that his writing ministry continues to impact mine.
 Did you know that writing can be a form of Christian ministry?